Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-09.md

 - Year Built
 - House Condition

-### 4. Univariate Analysis
+### Univariate Analysis

-- Distribution of House Prices using Histogram.
-- Understanding data distribution using Kernel Density Estimation (KDE).
-- Bedroom frequency analysis using Count Plot.
+- Histogram with KDE for House Price distribution.
-- Detecting unusual bedroom counts.
+- Count Plot for bedroom frequency analysis.
-- Identifying houses with extremely high bedroom values as potential outliers.
+- Identifying unusual values and potential outliers.

 ---

-## Practical Activities Performed

-During the practical session, I performed the following activities:

-- Loaded the House Price dataset using Pandas.
-- Explored dataset structure using `head()` and `info()`.
-- Verified data types and inspected feature information.
-- Checked missing values using `isnull().sum()`.
-- Generated a Histogram with KDE to analyze house price distribution.
-- Created a Count Plot to visualize bedroom frequencies.
-- Identified houses having unusually large numbers of bedrooms.
-- Examined potential outliers for future preprocessing.

----

-## Key Learning Outcomes
+## Learning Outcomes

-By the end of today's session, I was able to:
+By the end of today's training, I was able to:

 - Understand the purpose of Exploratory Data Analysis.
-- Load and inspect real-world datasets.
+- Load and inspect a real-world dataset.
-- Interpret dataset structure and feature information.
-- Identify missing values before preprocessing.
+- Identify missing values and understand dataset structure.
 - Perform univariate analysis using graphical visualization.
 - Detect potential outliers through data exploration.
-- Build a strong foundation for further Machine Learning preprocessing.
+- Prepare a dataset for further preprocessing and analysis.

 ---

 ## Conclusion

-Today's session introduced the fundamentals of Exploratory Data Analysis by exploring a real-world House Price dataset.
-Through dataset inspection and univariate analysis, I learned how to understand data distributions, identify missing values, and detect potential outliers before applying Machine Learning techniques.
-These activities form an essential first step in every data analysis workflow.
+Today's session helped me understand why Exploratory Data Analysis is an important step before applying machine learning algorithms.
+By working with the House Price dataset, I learned how to inspect data, identify missing values, study feature distributions, and detect possible outliers.
+These activities provided a better understanding of the dataset before moving to the preprocessing stage.